“Can you remember who you were, before the world told you who you should be?”

 Hi!
 I’m Dr. Eileen Chen.

-• I keep therapy real and relatable—warm, direct, and with a sense of humor—because healing doesn’t have so serious all the time.
+Warm, direct, and sometimes a little funny—because healing doesn’t have so serious all the time.

-• I’ve been through my own share of struggles—I wasn’t always on this path.
-As a high school drop out with a checkered past, I know what it’s like to feel lost, and I know firsthand that change is possible with the right support.
+I wasn’t always on this path—I’ve had my own share of struggles.
+As a high school drop out who’s taken lots of detours, I know what it’s like to feel lost, and I know firsthand that change is possible with the right support.

 What You Can Expect

 If family relationships are part of what’s making things hard, I also help bridge the gap between you and your parents.
-A lot of parents want to support their kids but don’t know how, or they don’t realize how their expectations impact their children’s mental health.
-If you want, we can bring them into the process in a way that feels safe and productive for you.
+If you want, we can include them in a way that feels safe, empowering.

 • Licensed Psychologist in Colorado — PSY.0006258

-• Authority to Practice Interjurisdictional Telepsychology (APIT) Granted by the PSYPACT Commission* — APIT #17424
+• Authority to Practice Interjurisdictional Telepsychology (APIT) Granted by PSYPACT — APIT #17424

 • Doctor of Psychology (Psy.D.) in Clinical Psychology | University of Hartford, West Hartford, CT (APA-accredited)